Step 5: If there are witnesses Investigations at work

 The report should be securely disposed of once it's no longer needed or is out of date.
 For example, it could be shredded.

-Find out more about data protection on the Information Commissioner's Office (ICO) website
+Find out more about data protection and record keeping from the Information Commissioner's Office (ICO)

 Last reviewed